A CONVERSATION WITH SETH GREENLAND

 In the story this violent act works almost like the breaking of a fever.
 When Spaulding moves to the suburbs she’s freaked out by the physical nature of the environment.
 She anthropomorphizes the trees and ascribes insidious intent to something as simple as the movement of their branches in the wind.
 This is a reaction that reflects her general anxiety.
 But the violent act that occurs is real and the way she handles it, rather than wigging her out, gives her new confidence in dealing with the internal demons that plague her.
 It also allows Jeremy to play a traditionally heroic role, something he would never ordinarily do since he views himself as anything but a hero.
 It reshuffles both the characters and the story.

-Like Jeremy, you were once diagnosed with life threatening cancer.
+Like Jeremy, you were once diagnosed with life-threatening cancer.
 What did that experience bring to your writing this novel and to your life?

 When I was in my thirties, like Jeremy, I was diagnosed with stage four cancer.
 When I hear people talk about “the gift of cancer” I think, sure, if bowel-shaking fear is a gift.
 Mostly, I remember the sheer terror.
 But along with the terror was the deep sadness that my life might end way before I was ready.
 I also began to perceive reality differently.
 My tolerance for bullshit plummeted.
 Little things didn’t upset me as much.
 And I focused on what I wanted to get done.
 What cancer does to a young person is adjust their naturally (and normal) naïve approach to mortality.
 All of this came into play in the creation of Jeremy’s character.
 His decision to get involved with Spaulding comes right out of his having cancer.
 And because of that decision his life becomes immeasurably richer.
 So along with the bowel-shaking fear he finds love.
 Maybe it is a gift.
 Actually, no. It was horrible.

 Do you have any regrets?